thegerrit/data_science/tutorial/README.md

 ### Submission

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
 The first cell of your notebook in the markdown **must be a clickable link to the webpage and the webpage must be live**.
+That is: the first cell of your notebook must be a markdown cell with a hyperlink to the generated webpage up at `yourname.github.io`.
+If this is not correct you will lose points.

-If you do this in a group, both students must submit the notebook through Canvas but it should be the same notebook.
-Both students should have the same data uploaded to the site.
+*If you do this in a group, both students must submit the notebook through Canvas but it should be the same notebook.
+Both students should have the same data uploaded to the site.*

 ### Scoring Rubric (25 Points)
 * 10 Points: Website is up, link was submitted on time.